nicolovergaro/DNLP_project/README.md

 You can find our [ai](https://huggingface.co/pietrocagnasso/bart-paper-titles-ai), [bio](https://huggingface.co/pietrocagnasso/bart-paper-titles-bio), [cs](https://huggingface.co/pietrocagnasso/bart-paper-titles-cs) models on HuggingFace and see them in action in the demo we set up on [HF spaces](https://huggingface.co/spaces/pietrocagnasso/paper-title-generation).

 ## Second Extension
 The second extension is a Probabilistic Context Extraction aiming to improve the performance obtained by [THExt](https://www.sciencedirect.com/science/article/abs/pii/S0950705122006931) ([GitHub repo](https://github.com/MorenoLaQuatra/THExt)) changing the context.
+Starting from the models provided with the paper we built our custom context using all the 3 picking strategies we defined and trained the models for an additional epoch using thiese contexts.

+The following are the results obtained using the picking strategy called "best":
 |                        | Rouge-1 F1 | Rouge-2 F1 | Rouge-L F1 |
 |:----------------------:|:----------:|:----------:|:----------:|
 |  PCE-best on AIPubSumm |   0.3415   |   0.1250   |   0.3111   |